Private John Kenneth Ross

 FAMILY LIFE

-John (Jack) Kenneth Ross was born on the 4th February, 1894 in Murwillumbah, son of Donald & Catherine Ethel (Kate) (Guinea) Ross.
+John Kenneth Ross (Jack) was born on the 4th February, 1894 in Murwillumbah, son of Donald & Catherine Ethel (Kate) (Guinea) Ross.
 He was the eldest of 3 children.
 His mother had lived in Murwillumbah since the 1890’s and on her death in 1940 was one of the oldest residents of the district.
 His father is listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district.
 He was the proprietor of the Court House Hotel till he sold it in 1909

+His medical showed he was 21 years 7 months old, 5ft 6 inches tall (1.68m), weighed 129 lbs (58kgs), with a dark complexion, brown eyes & dark brown hair.
+His eyesight was good.
 Jack was Roman Catholic and had a large mole on the back of his left thigh, numerous small moles on his chest & back, 4 vaccination marks on his left arm and a mole on his left cheek.
-He was enlisted as a private into the 26th Infantry Battalion – 10th Reinforcements with service No 4196

 26TH INFANTRY BATTALION